brittanyrw/emojiscreen/README.md

 }
 ```

 For movies and TV shows, go to the IMDB profile and find the genres listed under the title.
 Add these genres to the `Emoji Card` object.
 Some cards will only have one genre, that is okay!
-If you would like to add an additional genre (outside of the IMDB genres, note that in your Pull Request or [create an Issue](https://github.com/brittanyrw/emojiscreen/issues)).
+Use the genre chart below as a guide for which genres are avaliable.

 See the below screenshot for the location of the genre listing in IMDB profiles.